routegy/routegy-docs/app/docs/reference/actions.md

 ---
 title: "Actions | Reference"
-description: "How do actions work?"
+description: "What is a Routegy action?"
 ---

 # Actions